-In Figure 3, we explore additional cross-vintage heterogeneity in the impacts of the 1970 CAA.
-We report separate effects of nonattainment for plants built before 1955, built between 1955-1962, built between 1963-1966, and built between 1967-1971; the four periods that align with the changes in environmental policy described in the background section.51
+Figure 1 provides further evidence consistent with our hypothesis that the 1963 CAA constituted a large information shock.
+Namely, this figure presents separate effects of nonattainment for plants built before 1955, built between 1955-1962, built between 1963-1966, and built between 1967-1971.45 These four periods align with the 1955 Air Pollution Control Act, the 1963 Clean Air Act, the 1967 Air Quality Act, and the implementation of the 1970 Clean Air Act in 1972 respectively.

-Figure 3 provides further evidence that the 1963 CAA constituted a large information shock that drove anticipatory behavior.
 For pre-1963 vintages, we estimate large and negative effects of nonattainment on PU-TFP.
-In contrast, the corresponding effect for plants built between 1963-1966 is close to zero while the effect for plants built between 1967-1971 is positive, with neither of these post-1963 estimates being statistically significant.
-This pattern in post-1963 effects suggests a gradual adjustment to the information shock from the 1963 CAA.
+In contrast, the corresponding effect for plants built between 1963-1966 is close to zero while the effect for plants built between 1967-1971 is positive.
+Neither of these post-1963 estimates are statistically significant.